-The Planning Department is also finalizing the Better Neighborhoods Study for the Market/Octavia area, that includes Van Ness Avenue transportation and urban design features.
+In parallel to the Van Ness Corridor BRT Study, the Octavia Boulevard project opened in summer 2005.
+The Planning Department is also finalizing the Better Neighborhoods Study for the Market/Octavia area.
 The Department of Public Works is improving the landscaping along the center median of Van Ness Avenue, and there are plans to resurface the southern part of Van Ness Avenue in FY2009.
 The Van Ness Corridor BRT study will coordinate extensively with these concurrent efforts, and with other planning activities in the corridor.